 Having a number of applications deployed, enterprises can find it difficult to achieve the desired visibility of their IT infrastructure without proper documentation that depicts system components and dependencies.
 Creating and updating such documentation often relies on cumbersome and resource-consuming manual work.

 While requiring significant time and effort, this approach results in simplistic, one-dimensional application mapping, usually in the form of a spreadsheet with a list of inventories.
 One can also use topology diagrams for their applications to add extra information and show the relationships between the infrastructure components.
 Yet, it usually does not fully display the complexity of connections within application services.

 Such an approach results in scattered, fragmented documentation that is unable to provide end-to-end visibility of the entire infrastructure.
-According to , 7 out of 10 IT decision-makers claim to have a clear view over applications, networks, and end-users.
+According to a 2020 survey, 7 out of 10 IT decision-makers claim to have a clear view over applications, networks, and end-users.
 However, it does not necessarily mean having full visibility over infrastructure.